-An assessment of compliance with requirement, within the DSP Toolkit (IGT), will be undertaken each year.
-Annual review and audit reports and proposed action/development plans will be presented to the Trust Board of Directors - through the ANCRC - for approval.
-The requirements are grouped into the following initiatives:
+An assessment of compliance with the assertions made within the DSP Toolkit (DSPT), will be undertaken each year.
+Annual DSPT progress and Internal Audit reports and the proposed Information Governance Assurance Framework (IGAF) will be presented to the Trust Board of Directors - through the ARC - for approval.
+The requirements are grouped into the following Information Governance initiatives:

-- Code of Confidentiality
+- Confidentiality

-- Data protection
+- Data Protection

+- Cyber Security

 - Freedom of Information

-- Health records

-- Information Governance
+- Registration Authority for Smartcards

 - Information Quality Assurance

-- Information Security